Pain · Distribution

 One distributor, "national" on paper, three states in practiceMaster distributor plus regional distributors with named state coverage

-Rep layer blank, named-account band emptyIndependent reps with published commission anchor, named-account motion staffed
+Rep layer blank, named-account band emptyIndependent reps with a clear incentive, named-account motion staffed

-Install handled by chance, failed first installsNamed dealers and integrators, published install partners by region
+Install handled by chance, failed first installsNamed dealers and integrators, install partners visible by region

-Parts lead time six to ten weeks from GermanyUS parts network with a published 48 to 72 hour SLA
+Parts lead time six to ten weeks from GermanyUS parts path with a buyer-readable promise

 Head office reactive, no named US accountability seatNamed US seat owns the stack and the layer build plan